How They're Made

 The stanchions are three pieces, welded together.

-Then they're set up, squaring the cuts and clamping.
+Then they're set up, squaring the cuts and clamped.

-Once all three tubes are tacked together, the stanchion is clamped to a vertical support to be sure it's square/plumb.
+Once all three tubes are final welded together, the stanchion is clamped to a vertical support to be sure it's square/plumb.
 Then the mounting plate is squared to the short tube, at the crazy angle of the Yamaha hull mount.